benjamindimalanta/natomanga-api/README.md

 3. search specific manga by chapter id, returns pages of that chapter
 4. search mangas by author id
 5. search mangas by genre id
-6. get list of the latest updated mangas (manganato's home page)
+6. get list of the latest updated mangas (natomanga's home page)

 ## credits